 As an introvert I’ve experienced all these things, but over the years I’ve pushed myself out of my comfort zone and have actually come to enjoy networking.
 My network has been completely invaluable to me over the years, and I certainly wouldn’t have been able to set up my business without it.
 And of course it helps that internal comms is one of the friendliest and supportive industries you could hope to find.

-So, ahead of Saturday’s big event, I’ve shared some of my top networking tips, along with insights from some of the best and brightest in our industry (be sure to look out for them next weekend!)…
+So, I’ve shared some of my top networking tips, along with insights from some of the best and brightest in our industry:

 A lot of other people will be feeling the same way